 5. Handmade Art

-Although about 90 percent of my time in Mexico City is spent eating, I try to reserve at least a few hours each trip for perusing the area's excellent traditional arts and crafts.
-My favorite market is the Bazar Sabado, a bustling, Saturday-only bazaar that local artists head to each weekend to vend excellent handmade pottery, jewelry, textiles, paintings, and more.
+Although about 90 percent of my time in Mexico City is spent eating, I try to reserve at least a few hours each trip for perusing the area’s excellent traditional arts and crafts.
+My favorite market in the area is the Bazar Sabado, a bustling, Saturday-only bazaar that local artists head to each weekend to vend excellent handmade pottery, jewelry, textiles, paintings, and more.

 Located in the quiet San Angel neighborhood, a formerly independent town that retains its cobblestoned streets and handsome colonial architecture, the market is the ideal way to spend a Saturday, chatting with merchants and browsing their wares.
-Vendors cluster around San Angel's main plaza, Del Carmen, where you can pick up anything from initialed ceramic spoon rests to vibrant hand-stitched cloth napkins and placemats.
-The market then continues inside a sprawling, two-story former hacienda called the Plaza de San Jacinto, where the wares tend to be slightly more luxe.
+Vendors cluster around San Angel’s main plaza, Del Carmen, where you can pick up anything from initialed ceramic spoon rests to vibrant hand-stitched cloth napkins and placemats; the market then continues inside a sprawling, two-story former hacienda called the Plaza de San Jacinto, where the wares tend to be slightly more luxe.

 Tip: Don’t expect bargain-basement prices; the work here is high-quality and the prices, while reasonable, reflect the work that went into them.
 Keep that in mind when you haggle, which is an acceptable custom (within reason).